 We like pork here, so Pork Three Ways sounded like a pretty genius idea.
 I have to credit our 10 year old sous chef for this one.
 Somehow I was talking to B about different types of pork, and Pork Three Ways came up in the conversation.
-B latched onto the idea with great enthusiasm, and I promised to come up with a Pork Three Ways meal.
+B latched onto the idea with great enthusiasm, and I promised to come up with this meal.

-Roasted Pork Tenderloin seemed like a good centerpiece for our Pork Three Ways.
+Roasted Pork Tenderloin seemed like a good centerpiece for this project.
 The pork tenderloin recipe below is my go to way to prepare pork tenderloin, marinated with garlic and cilantro and roasted to juicy perfection.

-Bacon naturally had to be featured in our Pork Three Ways; the inclusion of bacon was certainly no small part of why B was very eager for me to make this.
+Bacon naturally had to be featured here; the inclusion of bacon was certainly no small part of why B was very eager for me to make this.
 For the bacon portion of the meal, I came up with a delicious Sautéed Leek Greens with Bacon, which drew rave reviews from all who tried it.
 You’ll want to save those leek tops next time you have leeks so that you can make this recipe!

 The third piece of this meal is a savory Slow Cooker Pulled Pork, full of flavor.
 Everything on the plate was so good but the pulled pork might have been my favorite.
 That might be because it was the first time I made my own pulled pork and really liked the way it came out.
 The pork tenderloin was tender and juicy, but I have made this a lot and expected it to be good.

-But of course, this Pork Three Ways is about the way all this pork goodness comes together.
+But of course, this pork recipe is about the way all this pork goodness comes together.
 Juicy pork pork tenderloin, served with savory pulled pork and a side of tasty and salty bacon and leek tops.

 In the mid to late afternoon, make the marinade for the pork tenderloin, following the recipe below.
 Then in the early evening, finish the pulled pork, and keep it warm in the slow cooker as you do the other steps.